fanglingsu/vimb/man.md

 −e, −−embed *WINID*
 : *WINID* of an XEmbed-aware application, that vimb will use as its parent.

+−i, −−incognito
+: Start an instance with user data read-only (see FILES section).

 −h, −−help
 : Show help options.